Skip to content

 Frequently Asked Questions

 Yes.
-Any recurring cash received counts as income.
-Child benefit, tax credits, and universal credit all go into combined income.
-One-off payments like tax refunds should not be included.
+Any recurring cash received counts as income — family allowances, child support or subsidy payments from government programmes, and ongoing means-tested assistance all go into combined income.
+One-off payments like tax refunds should not be included, since they don't repeat month to month.

 Where do school costs go?

 In the childcare and school category — whether or not the children are in formal childcare.
-State school lunches, uniforms, trips, and after-school activities all belong here.
-Private school fees count too.
+School-related costs like lunches, uniforms, trips, and after-school activities all belong here, as do private school fees if relevant.

 Why does my actual surplus look different?